dmpe/django-wohn/README.md

 **Goal:** To create something akin to <https://www.wg-gesucht.de> which would provide end-users (i.e. mostly students but also landlords) a way to advertise their free rooms.

 The idea source was this article <https://www.respekt.cz/sousede/nekolik-nezavislych-lidi-bydli-v-jednom-pronajatem-byte>.
-The reason being is that, as of 2019, a real-estate portal dedicated to the student housing does not existist - in the same form as it is in DACH region - in the Czech Republic.
+The reason being is that, as of 2019, a real-estate portal dedicated to just the student housing does not exist - in the same form as it is in DACH region - in the Czech Republic.
 There are some similar sites but nothing compared to <https://www.wg-gesucht.de>.
 The objective is to fill the gap.

 ## Azure Cloud Services Used